 If you sustain injuries from a motor vehicle crash due to someone else’s negligence, you may be entitled to compensation for your losses.

-While you should always discuss your case with a skilled car accident attorney, an overview of the types of compensation in a car accident settlement should be useful.
+While you should always discuss your case with a skilled New Mexico car accident attorney, an overview of the types of compensation in a car accident settlement should be useful.

 - Medical Costs: You may recover for all expenses related to treating the injuries you sustain in a car accident, such as emergency care, surgery, visits to your own physician, treatment from specialists, and prescriptions for pain medication.
 Also, it may be possible to recover for physical therapy, rehabilitative care, and chiropractic treatments as well.